Best Of16 min read

 Private Internet Access

-Private Internet Access (PIA) is the VPN for people who actually want to get into the settings and configure things.
-The level of protocol and encryption customization here is unmatched on this list — you can toggle between AES-128 and AES-256 encryption, adjust MTU sizes, choose between multiple handshake algorithms.
-Most users don't need any of this.
-Power users will love it.
+Private Internet Access (PIA) is the choice for people who actually want to dig into the settings.
+The customization level here is unmatched — you can toggle between AES-128 and AES-256 encryption, adjust MTU sizes, choose between multiple handshake algorithms.
+Most users don't need any of this, but power users will absolutely love it.

-The server network is genuinely staggering — 35,000+ servers across 91 countries.
-That's not a typo, and it's not just a vanity number.
-In practice, more servers means less crowding and more consistent performance, which showed up in my testing as notably stable speeds during peak gaming hours when other providers started showing cracks.
+The server network is staggering — 35,000+ servers across 91 countries.
+And that's not just a vanity number; it's actually useful.
+More servers means less crowding and more stable performance during peak hours, which showed up in my testing as notably steady speeds when other providers started showing cracks.

-I'll be upfront about one thing: PIA is based in the U.S., which puts it under Five Eyes jurisdiction.
+But I should be upfront about one thing: PIA is based in the U.S., which puts it under Five Eyes jurisdiction.
 For most gamers this is completely irrelevant, but if you're privacy-conscious beyond just "I don't want to get DDoSed," it's worth knowing.
-The open-source apps help offset that concern somewhat — the code is auditable by anyone.
+The open-source apps help offset that concern — the code is auditable by anyone.

 Key Features: